 History of Fund/Manager

-Vanguard Group is responsible for VFSTX, and the company is based out of Malvern, PA.
-Vanguard Short-Term Investor Growth Income Investor made its debut in October of 1982, and since then, VFSTX has accumulated about $7.99 billion in assets, per the most up-to-date date available.
-Samuel C. Martinez is the fund's current manager and has held that role since April of 2018.
+Vanguard Group is based in Malvern, PA, and is the manager of VFSTX.
+Since Vanguard Short-Term Investor Growth Income Investor made its debut in October of 1982, VFSTX has garnered more than $8.18 billion in assets.
+The fund's current manager, Samuel C. Martinez, has been in charge of the fund since April of 2018.

 Obviously, what investors are looking for in these funds is strong performance relative to their peers.
-VFSTX has a 5-year annualized total return of 2.18% and it sits in the top third among its category peers.
-But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 2.11%, which places it in the top third during this time-frame.
+VFSTX has a 5-year annualized total return of 2.44% and is in the top third among its category peers.
+Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 3.03%, which places it in the top third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-Over the past three years, VFSTX's standard deviation comes in at 1.21%, compared to the category average of 6.47%.
-Over the past 5 years, the standard deviation of the fund is 1.25% compared to the category average of 6.66%.
+Compared to the category average of 6.52%, the standard deviation of VFSTX over the past three years is 1.2%.
+The fund's standard deviation over the past 5 years is 1.25% compared to the category average of 6.83%.
 This makes the fund less volatile than its peers over the past half-decade.

-Because income is only one part of the bond picture, investors should also consider risk relative to broad benchmarks.
-This fund has a beta of 0.37, meaning that it is less volatile than a broad market index of fixed income securities.
-Taking this into account, VFSTX has a positive alpha of 0.45, which measures performance on a risk-adjusted basis.
+With a beta of 0.37, this fund is less volatile than a broad market index of fixed income securities.
+Taking this into account, VFSTX has a positive alpha of 0.62, which measures performance on a risk-adjusted basis.

 Investors should also consider a bond's rating, which is a grade ( 'AAA' to 'D' ) given to a bond that indicates its credit quality.
-With this letter scale in mind, VFSTX has 47.39% in high quality bonds rated at least 'AA' or higher, while 48.99% are of medium quality, with ratings of 'A' to 'BBB'.
-The fund has an average quality of AA, and focuses on high quality securities.
+With this letter scale in mind, VFSTX has 38.4% in high quality bonds rated at least 'AA' or higher, while 59.83% are of medium quality, with ratings of 'A' to 'BBB'.
+The fund has an average quality of A, and focuses on high quality securities.

-For investors, taking a closer look at cost-related metrics is key, since costs are increasingly important for mutual fund investing.
-Competition is heating up in this space, and a lower cost product will likely outperform its otherwise identical counterpart, all things being equal.
+Costs are increasingly important for mutual fund investing, and particularly as competition heats up in this market.
+And all things being equal, a lower cost product will outperform its otherwise identical counterpart, so taking a closer look at these metrics is key for investors.
 In terms of fees, VFSTX is a no load fund.
-It has an expense ratio of 0.20% compared to the category average of 0.76%.
-Looking at the fund from a cost perspective, VFSTX is actually cheaper than its peers.
+It has an expense ratio of 0.20% compared to the category average of 0.77%.
+So, VFSTX is actually cheaper than its peers from a cost perspective.

 Investors need to be aware that with this product, the minimum initial investment is $3,000; each subsequent investment needs to be at least $1.

-Overall, Vanguard Short-Term Investor Growth Income Investor ( VFSTX ) has a high Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, better downside risk, and lower fees, this fund looks like a good potential choice for investors right now.
+Overall, Vanguard Short-Term Investor Growth Income Investor ( VFSTX ) has a high Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, better downside risk, and lower fees, Vanguard Short-Term Investor Growth Income Investor ( VFSTX ) looks like a good potential choice for investors right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report